 Editor’s Note: This paper will be dealing with trial procedure followed by India and France, the basic nature of both countries’ legal systems.
-In law, there are different methods of exposing evidence in court: Adversary procedure and inquisitorial procedure.
+In law, there are different methods of exposing evidence in court: adversary procedure and inquisitorial procedure.
 Procedural law prescribes the means of enforcing rights or providing redress of wrongs and comprises rules about jurisdiction, pleading and practice, evidence, appeal, execution of judgments, representation of counsel, costs, and other matters.
 These are very important in a case trial.
 In this paper after comparing both countries’ trial procedure while dealing with advantages and disadvantages and criticism of both the systems, above given key question will be answered.

 CRIMINAL JUSTICE SYSTEM

 The Criminal Justice System is the process by which offenders are arrested, followed by Stages of investigation to determine proof.
-After which charges are framed, defense is raised, trials conducted and sentencing rendered if found guilty or acquitted if he is found innocent.
+After which charges are framed, a defense is raised, trials conducted and sentencing rendered if found guilty or acquitted if he is found innocent.

 TYPES OF CRIMINAL JUSTICE SYSTEMS

 Across the world, there are many different types of the criminal justice system to keep and maintain order and peace within their area of jurisdiction creating a social code of conduct, the law.
 Punishments differ from being a punitive one or a rehabilitative nature.
 There are two main justice systems: